Papa Owusu-Ankomah: Government experience

 Within the executive branch of Government, Owusu-Ankomah has led a combination of staff at the Ministry of Justice, Youth and Sports, Parliamentary Affairs, Interior; Education, Science and Sports, and the Ministry of Trade, Industry, Private Sector Development and Presidential Special Initiatives.

 During his tenure of office as the Minister of Education, Science and Sports, the Ghana Black Stars made their historic run to the round of sixteen at the World Cup in 2006.
 He was also responsible for the reformation of basic education in Ghana.
 He resigned in 2007 to contest the flagbarership of his party the New Patriotic Party.
 His bid was unsuccessful having placed sixth ahead of other party contenders.
 He was appointed Minister for Trade industry, Private Sector Development and Presidential Special Initiatives by the then president, John Agyekum Kufour.
 Owusu-Ankomah served as the MP for Sekondi for more than twenty years.

 Personal life

-Owusu-Ankomah is married to Augustina Owusu-Ankomah and the couple have three children.
+Owusu-Ankomah is married to Augustina Owusu-Ankomah and the couple have three adult children who are all lawyers.

 Owusu-Ankomah tested positive for COVID-19 on 10 April 2020 and was taken to the Intensive Care Unit of the Royal Free Hospital in London.
 He later recovered.